 The Rowland Hall teams—one team of five students, and one team of three students—masterminded two distinctive, compelling projects.

 The ARC Brace targets compression to reduce swelling while increasing support and stability, all without heavy metallic-hinge "exoskeletons."
 Combined into one smart device, the ARC Brace efficiently pumps air to specific zones in milliseconds, reducing long recovery periods from serious joint injuries and alleviating pain during recovery.
-Team members: Courtney McCabe, Josh Nkoy, and Elena Zipp.
+Team members pictured below, from left: Courtney McCabe and Josh Nkoy.
+Not pictured: Elena Zipp.

 Mr. Samson said our young innovators spoke confidently about their products at B2B and represented Rowland Hall well.
 "Although only one team won, all the students were incredibly impressive on competition night," he said.
 "Both groups worked hard and hopefully got a sense of what it takes to start your own company."